bright-dev/bright/doc/source/runtime.rst

 Process Termination (-k, --kill)
 --------------------------------
 This command attempts to kill any currently executing char process.
-It may be run in conjuction with ``-l`` and ``-s`` for local and remote termination.
+It may be run in conjunction with ``-l`` and ``-s`` for local and remote termination.

 ---------------------------------
 Current Working Directory (--cwd)
 ---------------------------------
-This command executes char within the current working directory, rather than creating a folder with the same name as the reactor and execting there.
+This command executes char within the current working directory, rather than creating a folder with the same name as the reactor and executing there.
 This option is primarily used in char's internals, but may be useful for debugging.